adamcw/wordle-trie-packing/README.md

 ### Trie String

-We know that strings seem to compress much better than bitpacked/binary data, so what if we just represented the trie in a plaintext format.
+We know that strings seem to compress much better than bitpacked/binary data, so what if we just represented the trie in a plain-text format.
 At this point we will lose the ability to navigate the trie without parsing the full thing.
 This will make lookups horribly inefficient, but we don't care about that, we just want to make things small!